K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 ### <div id="3.1"/> 3.1.
 Service Broker Registration

-When the GlusterFS service pack deployment is completed, the application must first register the GlusterFS service broker to use the service pack.
+When the GlusterFS service pack deployment is completed, you must first register the GlusterFS service broker to use the service pack in the application.
 When registering a service broker, you must log in as a user who can register a service broker in PaaS-TA

 - Check the list of service brokers.